-13. Repool Your Money: Once you get a bill payed off, instead of putting that money back in the pool to pay another bill off, put it in your vacation fund.
+13. Repool Your Money: Once you get a bill paid off, instead of putting that money back in the pool to pay another bill off, put it in your vacation fund.

-14. Avoid ATM Fees: Don’t you hate it when banks charge you money for withdrawing your own money?
-Well, with a little pre-planning, you should never have to get another ATM fee again.
+14. Avoid ATM Fees: Don’t you hate it when banks charge you money for withdrawing YOUR.
+OWN.
+MONEY!
+Well, with a little pre-planning, you should never have to pay another ATM fee again.
 Some of these can be up to $4.00.
 Over time, that’s a big chunk of money…YOUR MONEY!

 16. Sell Your Stuff: You know the drill, eBay, craigslist, etsy, etc. or better yet, have a garage sale or sell old clothes to consignment shops.

 17. Cancel That Gym Membership: I’m all for working out and staying fit, but do you really need to do so at the gym?
 There are so many workout programs on YouTube and all kinds of apps that will help you achieve your fitness goals.
 Don’t waste your money!